dotswg/dots-architecture/draft-mortensen-dots-architecture.md

         +-------------+                            +-------------+
 ~~~~~

+In a direct signaling session, DOTS client and server are communicating
+directly, with no relays in the signaling path.
+A direct signaling session may
-In the above figure, the signaling session is active while the DOTS client
+exist inter- or intra-domain; the signaling session is abstracted from the
-sends client signals to the DOTS server, if and only if the DOTS server is
-also sending server signals to the client in reaction to the client's signals.
+underlying networks or network elements the signals traverse.

 ### Relayed Signaling ###